HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 	appscanKey="2358cd02-3fs3-322c-62c9-b5cc63c61f2a"
 	appscanSecret="qU939siTXgF7csk3jSig+Vza7ilWLu/Uy/ReWye5E/c="

-You can generate an API key id/secret [here](https://cloud.appscan.com/api/ideclientuilogin).
+You can generate an API key id/secret [here](https://cloud.appscan.com/main/apikey).

-To only scan source code, it can also be using the syntax -DsourceCodeOnly on the command line.
+To only scan source code, use the -DsourceCodeOnly option on the command line.
 For example:

 	gradle appscan-prepare -DsourceCodeOnly